quixio/quix-docs/docs/platform/tutorials/event-detection/conclusion.md

 Here are some suggested next steps to continue on your Quix learning journey:

-* Build a pipeline to perform [real-time sentiment analysis](../sentiment-analysis/index.md) on text, including high volume messages from Twitter.
+* Build a pipeline to perform [real-time chat sentiment analysis](../sentiment-analysis/index.md) on text, including high volume messages from Twitter.

 What will you build?
 Let us know!
 We’d love to feature your applicaton or use case in our [newsletter](https://www.quix.io/community/).